On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

 For the trivial character, the adjoint representation satisfies the pairing condition if and only if the Dynkin diagram has no edges of multiplicity greater than $2$, so we can use the adjoint representation for any group except $G_2$.
 Because the center of $G_2$ is trivial, we can use the seven-dimensional standard representation for $G_2$.

 It remains to handle the nontrivial characters.
 For any simple group, there exists a unique minuscule representation for each central character, and for any nontrivial character, the minuscule representation satisfies both conditions.
-Indeed, because it is not the trivial representation, its kernel is contained in the center, and because the Weyl group acts transitively on the weights (the definition of minuscule) the weights lie on a sphere, and so no three are colinear.
+Indeed, because it is not the trivial representation, its kernel is contained in the center, and because the Weyl group acts transitively on the weights (the definition of minuscule) the weights lie on a sphere, and so no three are collinear.
 But any weight whose pairing with a coroot is $k$ lies in a $k+1$-dimensional representation of the $SL_2$ containing the dual root, hence lies in a series of $k+1$ weights in a line, so we must have $ k \leq 1$.

 In the $p=2$ case, we can take $V$ to be the sum of all minuscule representations of $G$, which necessarily have all pairings $\leq 1$.
-There exists one such minuscule representation of each central character, so the kernel of $V$ intersects the center of $G$ only at the identity.
-Hence the kernel of $V$ is connected and every simple factor of the kernel has trivial center in $G$. \end{proof}
+Because, for each character of the center of $G$, there exists a minuscule representation with that central character, $V$ is a faithful representation of the center of $G$.
+If $V$ were not a faithful representation of $G$, then some nontrivial normal subgroup of $G$ would act trivially on $V$.
+By assumption, this subgroup has nontrivial center, which also acts trivially, contradicting the faithfulness restricted to the center.
+Thus $V$ is faithful.